szze/SpecFlowPlus-Resources/FAQ.md

 Once the command has executed, restart the installation process.

+### I am receiving an Exception Code 0xc00000fd when executing my tests.
+What is causing this?

+0xc00000fd is the code for a stack overflow exception.
+This exception can occur if you access recursive code from your bindings where the recursion is not terminated (or not terminated before a stack overflow exception occurs).
+The error is most likely in your recursive code itself.

 <h1 id="upgrades">Upgrading</h1>

 ### I am having trouble upgrading from SpecFlow+ 1.3 (or earlier) to a newer version with SpecFlow 2 support